dmillard/Freenect.jl/README.md

 This package only supports Kinect v1, which comes from the XBox 360 era.

 For installation and usage please visit the [documentation](https://dmillard.github.io/Freenect.jl/dev).

+## Acknowledgements

+The development of this software was supported in part by the NASA Space Technology Research Fellowship, grant number 80NSSC19K1182.